• Skip to primary navigation

 Pro tips and recipe notes

-• Try this recipe for gluten free panini sandwich or let your imagination take over and create your own combination with meat, chicken, vegetable and cheese.
+• Variations: Try this recipe for gluten free panini sandwich or let your imagination take over and create your own combination with meat, chicken, vegetable and cheese.
+Customize to your personal flavor preference or dietary needs.

-• You may want to spread the inside with pesto sauce, dijon mustard or mayonnaise before grilling.
+• What sauces or spreads are recommended for panini sandwiches?
+You may want to spread the inside with pesto sauce, sun-dried tomato spread, hummus, dijon mustard, honey mustard, spicy-brown mustard or mayonnaise before grilling.

 So tell me, what kind of panini will you create?
 I’m always looking for new ideas.

-I hope you enjoy this recipe as much as we do.
-Happy cooking!
+I hope you enjoy this easy-to-make recipe as much as we do.
+I trust it sparks your inspiration to whip up this one-of-a-kind panini sandwich.

 More sandwich and wrap recipes